 From protagonists to side characters and from heroes to villains, we often think of our characters in terms of the roles they play in the story.
 There is much terminology used for various roles, often with overlapping meanings, and this might seem daunting to a new student of literature or an aspiring author.
 An exampleContinue reading “New Article: From Protagonist to Antagonist”

 The Foggy History of Friday the 13th

-The history of the day is shrouded in the past like so many lurking monsters waiting to pounce from the shadows.
-There have been put forth several theories on the origins, but most fall apart under deeper scrutiny.
+The history of Friday the 13th is shrouded in the past like so many lurking monsters waiting to pounce from the shadows.

 Head over HERE to see my latest article, detailing the history, growth, and evolution of the fantasy genre.
 This is the first of a two-part series, the second of which will explore the sub-genres of fantasy in more detail.

 Given that this website is a platform for my career as a fiction author, I tend to avoid speaking out about current events.
 Considering the gravitas of today’s events, however, I feel that opening dialogues about what is happening is the only responsible thing to do.
 For those who may not be caught up, IContinue reading “Global Tensions”